karenjex/adventofcode/2025/readme.txt

+2025: Using AoC to learn Go

+For each day, go to the day's folder and run go mod init 2025/dd create the solution.go file and run go run .

+--

 Notes to self because I forget every year what I need to do to get set up:

 1. Log in to https://adventofcode.com/yyyy via github